Killing of Bich Cau Thi Tran

-The shooting of Bich Cau Thi Tran (also known as Cau Bich Tran) occurred in San Jose, California, on July 13, 2003.
+The killing of Bich Cau Thi Tran (also known incorrectly as Cau Bich Tran) occurred in San Jose, California, on July 13, 2003.
 She was fatally shot by a San Jose Police officer in her home.
-Tran was wielding an Asian vegetable peeler at two police officers and was then shot once in the chest.
-The incident led to controversy among the Vietnamese American community in San Jose, accusing the officer of using excessive force.
-The family of Tran was awarded $1.8 million in a lawsuit filed against the city of San Jose.
+Bích Câu was wielding an Asian vegetable peeler at two police officers and was then shot once in the chest.
+The incident led to protests from the Vietnamese American community in San Jose, accusing the officer of using excessive force.
+Her family was awarded $1.8 million in a lawsuit filed against the city of San Jose.

-Backgrounds
+Background

-Tran was a 25-year-old Vietnamese immigrant who spoke little English.
+Bích Câu was a 25-year-old Vietnamese immigrant who spoke little English.
 She was born Trần Thị Bích Câu in Vietnam on May 2, 1978, the first child of Trần Mạnh Kim and Nguyễn Thị Hoàng.
 She immigrated to the United States in 1997, taking a job at the NUMMI assembly plant in Fremont, California.
-She was the mother of two boys, then 2 and 4 years old, with whom she lived with in an apartment, along with her boyfriend Dang Quang Bui.
+She was the mother of two boys, then 2 and 4 years old, with whom she lived with in an apartment, along with her boyfriend Đăng Quang Bùi.
 She was 4 ft 9 in tall and weighed 98 lbs.
 She had a history of mental health problems and had stopped taking anti psychotic medication.
-Tran had at least nine interactions with police from 2001 to 2003 due to mental health issues and outbursts, and had been hospitalized at least three times for mental health issues.
+Bích Câu had at least nine interactions with police from 2001 to 2003 due to mental health issues and outbursts, and had been hospitalized at least three times for mental health issues.

 The two officers, Chad Marshall and Tom Mun, were employed by the San Jose Police Department.
 Marshall, then 30 years old, had four years of law enforcement experience, while Mun had two and a half years of experience.